 We do not carry out profiling of supporters, volunteers or donors.

 You have the right to withdraw consent at any time.

 Release International has a formal Supporters’ Complaints Procedure which includes the right to make a complaint to UK regulatory authorities.
 You can contact the Fundraising Regulator, The Office of the Scottish Charity Regulator, The Information Commissioner’s Office and the Charity Commission for further details.

 Our Supporters’ Complaints Procedure is published online here.

 Sharing of Personal Data

 We occasionally share data with our international partners.
-We always ensure that the personal data shared is kept secure.
+We will always seek your consent to do this.
+We always endeavour to ensure that all personal data shared is kept secure.